SynchronetBBS/sbbs/xtrn/mrc/readme.txt

 4) MRC Stats

 MRC-Connector makes requests for server stats every 20 seconds.
-These stats are displayed on the MRC-Client screen as well as stored in the mrcstats.dat file for display elsewhere.
+These global stats are displayed on the MRC-Client screen by typing /toggle_stats as well as stored in the mrcstats.dat file for display elsewhere on the BBS.

-The file "chat-with-mrc-stats-example.msg" is included as an exammple to demonstrate how to display MRC stats on a menu file.
-The script file "mrc-display-menu-stats.js" must be copied to the /sbbs/mods directory in order for this msg file to work, since it calls this script directly.
+For example (optional): The file "chat-with-mrc-stats-example.msg" is included to demonstrate how to display MRC stats on a menu file.
+The script file "mrc-display-menu-stats.js" must be copied to the /sbbs/mods directory since the menu file calls this script to fetch the stats whenever it's displayed.

+*** NOTE: If you are running mrc-display-menu-stats.js like a door
+          from your external programs menu, you're doing it wrong.

 If you do decide to make use of this msg file, rename it as chat.msg and copy it to your /sbbs/text/menu directory, replacing the old chat.msg file.
 Also be sure to copy "chat_sec-with-mrc-example.js" to your /sbbs/mods directory and rename it "chat_sec.js", in order to add M as a valid menu option for Multi-Relay Chat.